5 Best Electric Guitars Under $400

 The purpose of this article is to present you with a starting point when it comes to finding the right guitar for you.
 This is all based on my opinions.
 Of course, you are going to have to do your own research too, but hopefully, this helped you get on your way.
 Remember to check with gear companies for exact specs and any changes to their prices or products before making your decision.

 So, how are supposed to choose between these five guitars?
 I think you need to look at your needs and goals.
 Ask yourself what kind of music you intend to play, because each guitar in this review is best suited to a specific genre.

-- Epiphone Les Paul Studio: This is a great all-around guitar, but I think it is most at home in hard rock, rock and jazz.
+- Epiphone Les Paul 100: This is a great all-around guitar, but I think it is most at home in hard rock, rock, and jazz.

-- Squier Stratocaster: Another great all-around guitar with a different sound thanks to the single-coil pickups.
+- Squier Stratocaster: Another outstanding all-around choice, based on one of the best electric guitars of all time.
 Great for rock and blues.

 - Jackson Rhoads: It’s a metal machine!
 If you are into anything from old-school metal to thrash to modern death metal this is the guitar for you.

 - Squier Telecaster: Think country twang!
 Of course, it can also make a great rock guitar.

 - Ibanez RG450: This guitar is made for speed.
 If you are into shred or metal, check it out.